how to get something notarized how to get something notarized

 Signing the Document

 Once identities are verified, the document is signed in the notary’s presence.
 Each signer must sign using their legal name, exactly as it appears on the document and identification.
 If the document requires multiple witnesses, they must also be present to sign concurrently.
-This step confirms every party agrees to the document’s terms willingly.
+This step confirms that every party willingly agrees to the document’s terms.

 Notary’s Seal and Signature